ElaraLang/elara-go/specification.md

 Number Literals are unlimited sequences of numeric characters.

 For clarity, any number literals may contain `_` which can be used in place of a comma or dot in real world numbers.
 These should be ignored by the lexer and do not affect the resultant number in any way.
 For example, the literal `21_539` is functionally identical to `21539`

+Number Literals are translated to values of some type implementing the `Num` type class.
+That is, all number literals are polymorphic by default.

 ```antlr
 DecimalDigit: 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9